angarsky/diveintopython/learn/variables/array/convert.md

 > Note: The `reshape()` method returns a new array with the desired shape; it does not modify the original array.

+## Conversion Between String and Array

+Converting between strings and arrays in Python can be useful when working with textual data or when manipulating individual characters.

-## Python String into Array Conversion
+### Python String into Array Conversion

 To convert a Python string into an array of individual characters, you can iterate over the string and create a list of characters.
 Here's an example: